DavidWaumsley/NoScriptShow/content/blog/2023/ep1.md

 ---
 title: Everything we knew about web design changed!
-description: How this podcast aims to keep up with a fast changing web platform.
+description: How this chat aims to keep up with a fast changing web platform.
 date: 2023-12-13
-tags: [ podcast ]
+tags: [ chat ]
 permalink: "/1{{slugify }}/"
 videoid: MepORS6OHYw
 ---